BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **The Emperor's Glaive** `ACTIVE`

-Elven [spear][Spear], may use [Shielding] rule despite not having a [shield][Shield]..
-May not support whilst mounted on Palanquin.
+This is a Unique Elven [spear][Spear].
+Additionally, the Dragon Emperor may use it to use the [Shielding] rule even though he does not have a [shield][Shield].
+The Dragon Emperor cannot Support whilst mounted upon his Royal Palanquin.

 - **Emperor of the Easterlings** `ACTIVE`

-The Dragon Emperor's [Stand Fast] has unlimited range, and affects Easterling Hero models.
+The Dragon Emperor's [Stand Fast] will cover the entire battlefield, regardless of range.
+Additionally, friendly Easterling Hero models may benefit from the Dragon Emperor's [Stand Fast].

 - **Helm of the Dragon Emperor** `PASSIVE`

-The Dragon Emperor gains the [Resistant to Magic] special rule.
+This is a Unique piece of wargear which grants the Dragon Emperor the [Resistant to Magic] special rule.

 - **Phalanx** `ACTIVE`

-Easterlings can use [pike][Pike] and [shield][Shield] without penalty.
-If an Infantry model with this rule loses a Combat, up to two other models that also have the Phalanx rule can Make Way, instead of one.
+A model with this special rule can use a [pike][Pike] and a [shield][Shield] at the same time without penalty.
+Additionally, should an Infantry model with this special rule lose a Combat, up to two friendly models with this special rule can Make Way instead of one.

 ---